k2view-academy/K2View-Academy/articles/19_Broadway/03_broadway_actor.md

 ### Dynamic Logic Actors

 Dynamic Logic Actors include dynamic logic as one of their input parameters.
-The most frequently used Actors include:
+Among the most frequently used Actors are:

 - **JavaScript** Actor, which executes the JavaScript code provided in the **script** parameter and returns the value of the last expression.
 - **DbCommand** Actor, which executes the SQL command provided in the **sql** parameter.